tedkim97/tedkim97.github.io/_posts/2021-08-01-linking_more_opinion.md

 # Ending Note

-This is just my opinion, and I always welcome discourse!
-Feel free to reach out to me through email: `nablags97 [at] gmail [dot] com`.
+This was my reasoning (and opinion) for why we should pursue more rigorous citation styles with digital content.
+I always welcome discourse so reach out to me through email: `nablags97 [at] gmail [dot] com`.

-I think there's a lot of reason to pursue more aggressive linking styles in blogs.